commercelayer/commercelayer-docs-api/resources/shipping_methods/list_shipping_methods.md

 ---
-description: How to fetch a list of shipping methods via API
+description: How to fetch a collection of shipping methods via API
 ---

 # List all shipping methods